Diagnosing Human-object Interaction Detectors

 \section{Discussions}

-\textbf{Two-stage vs. one-stage HOI detection models.} Although in terms of $mAP$, there is no clear advantage of one paradigm over the other, our diagnosis method allows us to derive more insights about such two types of HOI detectors.
-On the one hand, according to our holistic error analysis, the $mAP$ improvement shown in Fig.~\ref{fig:mAP_improvement} show that both two-stage and one-stage detectors share the same bottleneck in the pipeline, where they both struggle with significant errors in detecting the object in a human-object pair and getting accurate interaction classification when the pair detection is correct.
+\textbf{Two-stage vs. one-stage HOI detection models.} In terms of overall HOI detection $mAP$, there is no clear advantage of one paradigm over the other.
+With our diagnosis toolbox, we can derive more insights about such two types of HOI detectors.
+On the one hand, according to our holistic error analysis, the $mAP$ improvement shown in Fig.~\ref{fig:mAP_improvement} demonstrate that both two-stage and one-stage detectors share the same bottleneck in the pipeline, where they both struggle with significant errors in detecting the object in a human-object pair and getting accurate interaction classification when the pair detection is correct.
 And FPs are more dominent than FNs in the errors.

 On the other hand, interestingly, after delving into the human-object detection and interaction classification tasks, we can see two paradigms have their own advantages.
-As reported in Tab.~\ref{tab:recall_prec_hico_vcoco} reveals that two-stage models generally produce human-object pairs with similar Pair Recall but higher Pair Precision values than one-stage counterparts, indicating the detection results are less noisy.
+As reported in Tab.~\ref{tab:recall_prec_hico_vcoco}, two-stage models generally detect human-object pairs with similar Pair Recall but higher Pair Precision values than one-stage counterparts, indicating the detection results are less noisy.